 Alternatively, you can combine using Hot Shot products, both the spray and fogger, with diatomaceous earth.
 Or, you can try the new Hot Shot Powder instead of DE.
 The powder and DE works on both fleas and bed bugs.

 This actually might be the most cost effective way to go.If you choose this method, you would not use Hot Shot Spray in cracks.
 Instead, you would use diatomaceous earth and a duster in the cracks.

 Long story short, DE does kill bed bugs, but very slowly.
 DE does not dissipate.

-You also need to get bed bug mattress covers for all matresses in the house.
+For both fleas and bud bugs consider using mattress covers on all beds.
 You can treat your mattress with Hot Shot Mattress and Luggage Treatment, and then place a mattress cover over it to prevent further problems.